Best-Men'sAnti-Aging-Skincare

 6. How Do Lifestyle Habits Impact Skin Ageing?

-Chronic stress elevates cortisol, breaking down collagen and weakening elasticity.
+Chronic stress elevates cortisol, which breaks down collagen and weakens elasticity.
 Prioritize sleep for cellular repair, hydrate to maintain plumpness, and exercise to boost circulation—key factors in sustaining skin’s firmness, texture, and radiance over time.

 7. What Foods Naturally Boost Collagen and Detox Skin?